rsamec/ptt/README.md

 +   __mixed positioning__ - absolute positioning for boxes (widgets) and relative for containers (sections)
 +   __normal flow__ - relative positioning for both - boxes and containers

-The units are pixes and be careful is DPI dependend.

-The default responsive element is __Grid__ and belongs to __responsive__ and __visual__ containers.
+The final dimension and position is determined by the position schema and the style properties (width, height, top, left, transform) of the PTT Node.

+#### Grid

 It is based on css flexbox - you can add child containers (Cell) as flex box items.

+The final dimension and position is determined by [css flexbox](https://github.com/facebook/css-layout) rules and the style properties (width, height, top, left, transform) of the PTT Node.

+### Boxes components (widgets)

+All boxes components follow the same rendering rules for positioning.

+It supports this positioning schemas (the meaning is the same as CSS positions schemas)

+ +   __absolute positioning__ - position is assigned with respect to its parent (container)
+ +   __relative positioning__ - normal flow with support for offset relative to this position

+For widgets with __static__ container parent - the absolute position is used.
+For widgets with __responsive__ container parent - the relative position is used.

+The final dimension and position is determined by the position schema and the style properties (width, height, top, left, transform) of the PTT Node.

 ### PTT pages rendering

 This section specifies how the page rendering can occur.

-Seperate based on different visual media (screen and paper).
+There are two different rendering targets corresponding to two visual media (screen and paper).

-The both share container data binding and widgets data binding.
+#### PTT Node rendering

+It renders PTT Node according the elementType as specific component based on target format (HTML, PDF, XML, etc.).

+Before rendering some specific rules can occur

-Container data binding steps
++   data binding to props can be used.
++   style binding to props can be used - typically using some resolution strategy
++   some specific properties can be used - visibility, pageBreaks, unbreakable, startOnNewPage

+Example container rendering steps
 +  apply data binding for containers (sections) (visibility, ranges for repeatable containers)
 +  remove invisible containers
-+  expand repeatable containers - cloning row templates
++  expand repeatable containers (RepeaterContainer) - cloning row templates

 ### Screen rendering

-Screen rendering prefers responsivnes.
+Screen rendering prefers responsiveness.

 ### PTT Screen algorithm

-+  apply container data binding
++  apply containers node rendering
-+  traverse PTT and apply container and boxes rendering with applying widgets data binding
++  traverse PTT and apply containers and boxes rendering

 ### Paper rendering